-The CBS Business Cycle Tracer is a tool to monitor the state and the cycle of the Dutch economy with 13 key macro-economic indicators.
-It presents a coherent macroeconomic picture based on all the figures published by CBS which does not apply equally to all households, companies or regions.
+The CBS Business Cycle Tracer is a tool to monitor the state and the cycle of the Dutch economy.
+It presents a coherent macroeconomic picture of the past month or quarter, based on all the figures published by CBS.
+However, it does not apply equally to all households, enterprises or regions.

 |Year||Month||cycle (distance to the long-term trend (=0))|

 Consumers remain negative, producers less positive

 Consumers were almost as negative in May as in April, when consumer confidence fell to its all-time low.
 The consumer confidence indicator is positioned well below its long-term average over the past two decades.
 Producer confidence has deteriorated in May, but is positioned well above its long-term average.

 |Year||Month||Consumer confidence (average of the component questions)||Producer confidence (average of the component questions)|

 Consumers spent 11.2 percent more in March 2022 compared to March one year previously.
 They mainly spent more on durable goods and services.
 The growth is slightly smaller than in February 2022.
 Last year, there was still a lockdown in March.

 In March 2022, the total volume of goods exports was down by 1.9 percent year on year.
 In the previous month, exports grew by 1.5 percent.
 The decrease over March was mainly seen in exports of petroleum products, agricultural products and vessels.
 Exports of machinery, chemical products and metal products, on the other hand, were higher than in March 2021.

 The volume of investments in tangible fixed assets was 3.4 percent smaller year on year.
 This is mainly because investments were made in aircraft in March 2021, but not in March 2022.
 Investments in buildings and passenger cars were up.